 Salvage vehicles can be a great alternative to other types of used cars because of the excellent price.
 However, insurance companies are often not willing to provide them with coverage.
 Here’s what you need to know about the truth of these unique vehicles and why insurers are so opposed to them.

 Cheap – But at a Price

 Yes, it’s absolutely true that salvage vehicles can be very cheap at a car auction.
-This is because of how vehicles end up being classified as salvage – it requires a car to suffer anywhere from 60 percent to 90 percent of its total value in damage, either due to an accident, from an act of vandalism, or any other type of incident.
+This is because of how vehicles end up being classified as salvage.
+It requires a car to suffer anywhere from 60 percent to 90 percent of its total value in damage.
+Either due to an accident, an act of vandalism, or any other type of incident.
 These cars are then written off by their insurers (or “totaled”), and the owner is given a check in exchange for the vehicle.
 The insurer then re-titles the car as a “salvage” vehicle and tries to get rid of it as quickly as they can by offering it up for auction.

 Once a car does get classified as a salvage vehicle, it can no longer be driven on the road.
-Any car with a salvage title can’t be registered at the department of motor vehicles, and it certainly can’t be insured either, so that means that if you do buy a salvage car it’s up to you to not only get it off the lot by having it towed or transported via flatbed.
+You have to register any salvage title car at the department of motor vehicles.
+It certainly can’t be insured either, so that means that if you do buy a salvage car it’s up to you to not only get it off the lot by having it towed or transported via flatbed.

 If you can do the repairs yourself, you’ll obviously save a bundle on not having to pay for labor, but it means nights and weekends spent tinkering.
 However, if that’s your idea of a good time, go for it.